immunefi-team/Bounty_Boosts/Alchemix/31329 - [SC - Critical] Attacker can gain infinitive FLUX by repeating ....md

 # Attacker can gain infinitive FLUX by repeating this attack!

-Submitted on Fri May 17 2024 01:32:47 GMT-0400 (Atlantic Standard Time) by @Minato7namikazi for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)
+Submitted on May 17th 2024 at 07:32:47 UTC by @Minato7namikazi for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)

 Report ID: #31329